sarnavadatta/Predictive-Modelling/Loan Default Prediction/Readme.md

 ## Project Overview and Purpose

-This project aims to predict loan defaults using machine learning techniques.
-By analyzing historical loan data, the model identifies patterns and factors that contribute to loan defaults, enabling lenders to make informed decisions and mitigate risks.
+This project focuses on building a machine learning model to predict loan defaults.
+The primary goal is to identify factors that contribute to loan defaults and develop a predictive model that can assist financial institutions in assessing the risk of loan applications.
+This can help in making informed decisions, minimizing financial losses, and optimizing lending strategies.

 ## Dataset Description and Source

-The dataset used in this project contains information about loan applicants, including their financial history, loan details, and repayment behavior.

-**Source:** The dataset is named `data_loan_default.xlsx` and is located in the Google Drive folder `/content/drive/My Drive/DS projects/Loan Default Prediction/`.

-**Data fields:**
-- `loan_amnt`: The listed amount of the loan applied for by the borrower.
-- `term`: The number of payments on the loan.
-Values are in months and represented by integers.
-- `int_rate`: Interest Rate on the loan.
-- `installment`: The monthly payment owed by the borrower if the loan originates.
-- `grade`: LC assigned loan grade.
-- `sub_grade`: LC assigned loan subgrade.
-- `emp_title`: The job title supplied by the borrower when applying for the loan.
-- `emp_length`: Employment length in years.
-- `home_ownership`: The home ownership status provided by the borrower during registration or obtained from the credit report.
-- `annual_income`: The self-reported annual income provided by the borrower during registration.
-- `verification_status`: Indicates if income was verified by LC, not verified, or source verified.
-- `purpose`: A category provided by the borrower for the loan request.
-- `...`: Additional features related to the loan and the borrower.
-- `charged_off`: **Target variable**.
-Indicates whether the loan was charged off (1) or not (0).
+The project uses a dataset containing information about loan applications and their default status.
+The dataset is sourced from an Excel file named `data_loan_default.xlsx`.
+It includes various features such as loan amount, interest rate, borrower information, and credit history.
+The target variable is 'charged_off', indicating whether the loan defaulted or not.

 ## Methodology and Approach

+The project follows a standard data science workflow:

+1.  **Data Loading and Initial Exploration:** The dataset is loaded and initial checks are performed to understand its structure, identify missing values, and examine data types.
-1. **Data Loading and Preprocessing:**
+2.  **Data Preprocessing:**
-   - Load the dataset from Google Drive using `pandas`.
-   - Handle missing values using median imputation (for continuous variables) and mode imputation (for categorical variables).
+    *   Handling missing values: Missing values in numerical features (`emp_length`, `revol_util`, `pub_rec_bankruptcies`, `mort_acc`) are imputed using appropriate strategies (median, mode, KNN imputer).
-   - Transform the `earliest_cr_line` variable to calculate the years since the earliest credit line.
+    *   Feature Engineering: A new feature `yr_since_earliest_cr_line` is created from the `earliest_cr_line` and `issue_d` features to represent the number of years since the earliest credit line.

-2. **Exploratory Data Analysis (EDA):**
-   - Analyze data distributions, identify patterns, and gain insights into the dataset using descriptive statistics and visualizations.

-3. **Feature Engineering:**
-   - Create new features that may improve model performance (e.g., deriving new features from existing ones).
-   - Select relevant features for modeling.

-4. **Model Selection and Training:**
-   - Choose an appropriate machine learning model (e.g., logistic regression, decision tree, random forest).
-   - Split the data into training and testing sets.
-   - Train the chosen model on the training data.

-5. **Model Evaluation and Performance:**
-   - Evaluate the trained model's performance using appropriate metrics (e.g., accuracy, precision, recall, F1-score).
-   - Analyze model performance and identify areas for improvement.
+    *   Feature Selection/Dropping: Irrelevant columns like `purpose` and `application_type` are dropped based on their low variance or irrelevance to the prediction task.
+3.  **Train-Test Split:** The dataset is split into training and testing sets to evaluate the model's performance on unseen data.
+4.  **Data Transformation:** Numerical features are scaled using `StandardScaler`, and categorical features are encoded using `OneHotEncoder`.
+5.  **Handling Class Imbalance:** The SMOTE (Synthetic Minority Over-sampling Technique) is applied to the training data to address the class imbalance in the target variable.
+6.  **Model Training and Evaluation:** Several classification models, including Logistic Regression, Decision Tree, Random Forest, Gradient Boosting, AdaBoost, and XGBoost, are trained and evaluated using metrics like accuracy, F1-score, precision, recall, and ROC AUC score.
+7.  **Model Selection and Tuning:** Based on the evaluation results, the best-performing model (initially identified as XGBoost and then further explored with Gradient Boosting) is selected.
+Hyperparameter tuning is performed on the chosen model using `RandomizedSearchCV` to optimize its performance.
+8.  **Final Model Evaluation:** The final best-fit model is evaluated on the test set, and its performance is visualized using a confusion matrix.

 ## Code Structure and Usage

-The notebook is organized into sections with clear headings and comments to guide you through the process.

-**To use this notebook:**
+The code is structured in a Google Colab notebook, with cells organized logically for each step of the data science workflow.

+-   **Setup and Imports:** Necessary libraries are imported.
+-   **Data Loading and Initial Inspection:** The dataset is loaded from Google Drive, and initial data exploration is performed.
+-   **Data Cleaning and Preprocessing:** Steps for handling missing values, feature engineering, and dropping columns are implemented.
+-   **Train-Test Split and Data Transformation:** The data is split, scaled, and encoded.
+-   **Handling Class Imbalance:** SMOTE is applied to the training data.
+-   **Model Training and Evaluation:** Different models are trained and their performance metrics are calculated and printed.
+-   **Model Visualization:** A bar plot is generated to compare the accuracy and F1 scores of the models.
+-   **Fitting XGBoost and Gradient Boosting:** The code focuses on training and evaluating the XGBoost and Gradient Boosting models, including hyperparameter tuning for Gradient Boosting.
+-   **Confusion Matrix Visualization:** Confusion matrices are plotted to visualize the performance of the selected models.

+To use the code:

-1. Upload the notebook to Google Colab.
+1. Upload the `data_loan_default.xlsx` file to your Google Drive.
+2. Open the Google Colab notebook.
-2. Mount your Google Drive to access the dataset.
+3. Mount your Google Drive to access the dataset.
-3. Ensure the dataset is located in the specified path within your Google Drive.
-4. Execute each code cell sequentially.
+4. Run the cells sequentially to execute the data science pipeline.

 ## Results and Visualizations

-The results and visualizations generated during the analysis are displayed within the notebook.
-This includes descriptive statistics, model performance metrics, and visual representations of data patterns.
+The project evaluates the performance of several classification models in predicting loan defaults.
+The results are presented in terms of various evaluation metrics.
+A bar plot visually compares the accuracy and F1 scores of the tested models.
+Confusion matrices are provided for the selected best-fit models (XGBoost and Gradient Boosting) to show the number of true positives, true negatives, false positives, and false negatives.

+Based on the evaluation, the XGBoost and the hyperparameter-tuned Gradient Boosting models demonstrate promising performance in predicting loan defaults.

 ## Future Work and Improvements

-- Explore and incorporate more advanced feature engineering techniques.
+Potential future work and improvements include:

+-   **More Advanced Feature Engineering:** Explore creating more sophisticated features from the existing data, potentially incorporating external data sources.
+-   **Trying Other Imputation Methods:** Investigate different methods for handling missing values and compare their impact on model performance.
-- Experiment with different machine learning models and hyperparameter tuning to optimize performance.
+-   **Exploring Other Models:** Experiment with other machine learning algorithms suitable for imbalanced classification problems, such as LightGBM or CatBoost.
+-   **Further Hyperparameter Tuning:** Conduct more extensive hyperparameter tuning using techniques like GridSearchCV or Bayesian optimization.
+-   **Explainable AI (XAI):** Apply XAI techniques to understand the model's predictions and identify the most influential features.
-- Deploy the model as a web application for real-time predictions.
+-   **Deployment:** Develop a plan for deploying the trained model to a production environment for real-time loan risk assessment.